kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 A special case here is **"embedded data"**.
 Not all types in GraphQL have keyable fields.
 Some may just abstract scalar-like data or simply add nested data to its parent type.
-For instance, an `Image` type may just exist locally but contain fields for URLs, image formats, dimensions, or other data.
+For instance, an `Image` type may contain fields for URLs, image formats, dimensions, or other data, but would only be accessed through a consistent parent entity, like a `Post`.
 If a normalised cache encounters an unkeyable type, it may embed it inside the parent entity.
 This means that, like a scalar, it becomes only reachable from its parent's field on which it was originally found.
 Caches have varying approaches to storing _embedded data_, but Graphcache still treats it as a relation and creates a key based on the parent's key and the current field.

 ### Normalised Data Structures